jkaartoluoma/recommender/README.md

 # References
-Repository is forked from [Google's Tutorial](https://github.com/GoogleCloudPlatform/tensorflow-recommendation-wals) and code is modified to fit our needs.
+Repository is forked from [GoogleCloudPlatform's](https://github.com/GoogleCloudPlatform/tensorflow-recommendation-wals) repository and code is modified to fit our needs.

 # Credits